 However, if flammable liquids and other incompatible substances are stored in a common area — without a safety cabinet or outdoor store — they must be segregated by certain distances to avoid dangerous reactions.

-These distances are determined by the Australian Standard AS 3833-2007 - The storage and handling of mixed classes of dangerous goods and are explained in detail below:
+The segregation requirements are determined by the Australian Standard AS 3833 - The storage and handling of mixed classes of dangerous goods and are explained in detail below:

 Class 2.1 - Flammable Gases

 Flammable gases and flammable liquids are classed as incompatible.
 These classes of dangerous goods cannot be kept together.
-If these substances have to be stored in a common dangerous goods store, they will need to be kept apart by at least 5 metres.
-This will minimise the risk of the two classes of dangerous goods mixing and causing harm.
+If these substances have to be stored in a common dangerous goods store, they will need to be kept apart, with the flammable gas requiring a sturdy gas cage to minimise the potential for harm.

 Class 2.2 - Non-Flammable, Non-Toxic Gases